 - 50% seating capacity rule

 - Bona fide security reporting

 The flight entry screen is organized for rapid and simple entry of flight information and allows the user to select aircraft, enter dates, airport-pairs, passengers, flight classification, and purpose of flight.
 There are more than 30,000 world-wide airports in the database.
-The flight entry screen tracks flights, resembles a pilot"s log book and is sortable in ascending or descending order.
-Employee and passenger data separated as a Business, NBNE, or Entertainment classification is designated for each passenger.
+The flight entry screen tracks flights, resembles a pilot's log book and is sortable in ascending or descending order.
+Employee and passenger data separated as a Business, Entertainment, Non-Business Non-Entertainment, Business Entertainment or Commuting classification is designated for each passenger.
 A control person need not be on board the flight in order to compute a SIFL charge.
 FTS supports flight reimbursement, such as Timesharing and Schwab Reinterpretation.